 At Virginia Distillery Company, our whiskies reflect the traditions of whisky-making combined with the influence of our home in the New World.
 We go beyond the norm with relentless dedication in delivering some of the finest, most distinguished whisky expressions available and nothing but.

-The result will be an extraordinary American Single Malt whisky rooted in centuries of tradition and whisky making experience that also captures the essence of its newfound home here in the mountains of Virginia.
+The result will be Courage & Conviction, an extraordinary American Single Malt whisky, rooted in centuries of tradition and whisky making experience that also captures the essence of its newfound home here in the mountains of Virginia.

 Our American Single Malt whisky, Courage & Conviction, is made using only the finest ingredients, starting with American two-row barley.
 Once the barley arrives, the grains take on a new character as it transforms into spirit.
 Such outstanding single malt whisky requires only the best and most authentic equipment that has been used for centuries.
 Our distilling equipment, including copper pot stills made by hand, was brought over from Scotland as well as our whisky-making expertise.

 Once made, the spirit will age, using the influences of Virginia’s Blue Ridge Mountains to draw out various flavor profiles.
 Aging in Bourbon, Sherry and Cuvée casks, our hot summers and cool winters create a unique maturation profile, as temperature and humidity vary day-by-day as well as season-by-season.

-What results will be an American Single Malt whisky that is distinctly original and 100% Virginian.
+What results will be Courage & Conviction- an American Single Malt whisky that is distinctly original and 100% Virginian.

 While we wait for our American Single Malt to age, enjoy our Virginia-Highland Whisky series featuring Port Cask Finished Virginia-Highland Whisky and specialty releases including Chardonnay Cask Finished Virginia-Highland Whisky (May Release), Cider Cask Finished Virginia-Highland Whisky (September Release) and Brewers Batch.

 Our Production Method: